Charlotte Henry Study Grant

 Charlotte presented the findings of her research at the Libraries for the People: 11th Australian Library History Forum, at the State Library of NSW in 2014.

-In memory of Charlotte, her commitment to public libraries and her focus on research, her family has established the Charlotte Henry Study Grant of $5000 per annum through ALIA, commencing 2023.
+In memory of Charlotte, her commitment to public libraries and her focus on research, her family has established the Charlotte Henry Study Grant of $5000 per annum through ALIA, commencing 2022.

-Scope, purpose and requirement
+Scope, purpose and eligibility

 Application (Maximum 750 words)